malramsay64/phd-thesis/03_Glassy_Dynamics/molecular_relaxation.md

 finding that particles were able to move beyond the distance $d$ without structural rearrangements even within the crystal.

-![Structural relaxation compared with the first passage time ](../Projects/Dynamics/figures/first_passage_time.svg){width=80% #fig:first_passage_time}
+![Comparison of the structural relaxation $\tau_S$ compared with the first passage time $\tau_F$ showing the first passage time having a much faster relaxation than the structural at
+$T_m/T = 0.80$.
+Error estimates are shown through error bars which are all smaller than the marker size.
+](../Projects/Dynamics/figures/first_passage_time.svg){width=80% #fig:first_passage_time}

 The relaxations captured by the structural relaxation function